bitterbloom/IBIO4490/01-Linux/Readme.md

 1. What is the ``grep``command?

+The 'grep' command is a command that searches for a certain pattern inside a certain file.
+If it finds it, it prints it in the terminal.
+Additionally, you can use wildcards such as * to search for the pattern in multiple files.
+Such sintax could be grep "Hello" *.txt which finds the pattern "Hello" in any .txt file.

 2. What is the meaning of ``#!/bin/python`` at the start of scripts?

+The "#!/bin/python" or "#!/bin/bash" are called snippets that are found at the start of scripts.
+When the user calls an executable file without specifying which program to run it on, the system reads the first line to find if there is a snippet that specifies it for the user.
+In the first case, it is telling the system to run such file with python and in the second case with bash.

 3. Download using ``wget`` the [*bsds500*](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html#bsds500) image segmentation database, and decompress it using ``tar`` (keep it in you hard drive, we will come back over this data in a few weeks).

 4. What is the disk size of the uncompressed dataset, How many images are in the directory 'BSR/BSDS500/data/images'?